Future

 IP Activities in Phase VI of the Excellent

-To help underpin the development and growth of these businesses, Canon's IP Division is focusing efforts on creating and commercializing IP assets relating to core competence technologies (such as optics, image processing and analysis) and technologies that will be essential for cyber/physical systems that incorporate AI and IoT.
+To underpin the development and growth of these businesses, Canon’s IP divisions are channeling efforts into creations and patent acquisitions of IP assets relating to core competence technologies such as optics and image processing and analysis, as well as technologies that are essential for cyber/physical systems that incorporate AI and IoT, standard technologies, and environmentally friendly technologies.

 Canon identifies emerging social and economic trends from various changes and developments in the business landscape and invests considerable resources into acquiring IP rights connected to our business core competencies as well as IP rights that anticipate future business trends.
 In parallel with this, we regularly review the value of our patents and update the rights we hold to maintain a powerful patent portfolio.